-Competitive intelligence (CI) is defined as a company’s ability to collect, analyze and apply information about its competitors and external environment in a way that sharpens the company’s competitive advantage.
+Competitive intelligence (CI) is defined as a company’s ability to collect, analyze and synthesize information about its competitors and external environment in a way that sharpens the company’s competitive advantage.

 Companies need competitive intelligence in order to understand opportunities and challenges in the competitive landscape.
-The purpose is to gather meaningful data to cultivate efficient and effective businesses practices.
+The purpose is to gather meaningful data to cultivate efficient and effective business practices.

-Company websites has become an increasingly common source of competitive intelligence data.
-Websites can reveal information about target audiences, shifts in marketing messages and strategy, product, pricing and so on.
-Crayon’s 2020 competitive intelligence report, in fact, says 98% of businesses find monitoring competitor websites their top source of CI data.
+Company websites, in particular, have become an increasingly common source of competitive intelligence data.
+Websites can reveal information about target audiences, shifts in marketing messages, new product product releases, pricing strategies and so on.
+Crayon’s 2020 competitive intelligence report says 98% of businesses find monitoring competitor websites their top source of CI data.

 Monitoring company press releases and social media pages are also common sources for competitive intelligence.
 Press releases disclose news on upcoming products, newly hired staff and company expansion.
-Social media postings are particularily telling of products and services that haven’t yet been launched.
+Social media posts tend to be telling of products and services that have yet to be launched.

-Talking to people is another common source of competitive intelligence.
-Sales staff can learn information about competitors when engaging with customers or prospects.
-Employees who attend industry conferences may come across some useful insights.
-It isn’t unusual for customers to share information about competitor products and services, either intentional or unintentionally.
+Talking to people, too, is another common way of collecting competitive intelligence.
+Sales staff can learn information about competitors when engaging with customers or prospects, as well as employees when they attend industry conferences.
+It also isn’t unusual for customers to share information about competitor products and services, either intentional or unintentionally.

 Regardless, you’re looking ahead, scanning the horizon, and strategizing accordingly.

-Businesses often hire trained, professional competitive intelligence practitioners to gather and analyze information.
+Businesses often hire trained competitive intelligence practitioners to gather and analyze information.
+But practitioners can be expensive, especially for small and medium-sized businesses.

-To more affordably engage in competitive intelligence practices, many businesses do the research and analysis themselves, using online competitive intelligence tools.
-Competitive intelligence tools help companies excavate the finer points of competitors’ business plans themselves.
+To more affordably conduct competitive intelligence, many businesses do the research and analysis themselves, using online competitive intelligence tools, such as AI-powered website monitoring software.
+Competitive intelligence tools help companies excavate the finer points of competitors’ business plans online without having to manually spy on competitors themselves or hiring an expensive competitive intelligence team.

 In-depth excavations of competitors’ business activities and plans require more than just a simple internet search.
 The digital age is upon us, and the internet has become a tool millions of businesses, across the world, take advantage of and depend on.

-Without competitive monitoring tools, manually gathering data for a holistic view of the competitor landscape – and then using these insights to make informed decisions – has become nearly impossible.
+Without the best competitive monitoring tools, manually gathering data for a holistic view of the competitor landscape – and then using these insights to make informed decisions – has become nearly impossible.

 For example, website change detection tools, like Visualping, are used to keep track of changes, over time, to key competitor website pages, like their product and pricing changes.
-You can also keep tabs on social media and monitor Facebook pages, as well as changes to Instagram profiles for content ideas and user engagement insights.
+You can also monitor Facebook pages, and changes to Instagram profiles for content ideas and user engagement insights.

-The flow of information is endless.
-Competitive intelligence tools are essential in keeping up with the myriad of publicly available data online.
+The information is never-ending.
+Competitive intelligence tools are essential in keeping up with the myriad of publicly available web data.

-Visualping helps you watch competitors’ activities and plans by automating the process of monitoring web pages for changes.
+Visualping helps you watch competitors’ activities by automating the process of monitoring web pages for changes.

 Think competitor websites, for example, in which you can unveil data about pricing, product offers, banner advertisements, team and career pages.
 By noticing patterns, you can understand competitors’ strategies and leverage your pricing and product offerings at an advantage.